Institute for Innovations in Medical Education Affiliate Faculty

 Joseph Nicholson, MLIS, MPH, NYU Health Sciences Library

-Mr. Nicholson is an associate curator and the education and curriculum librarian for the NYU Health Sciences Library and content director for information literacy and evidence-based searching for the undergraduate medical curriculum.
+Mr. Nicholson is the chair and director of the NYU Health Sciences Library.
 His research interests focus on teaching and assessing evidence-based medicine practices for medical students.
 He has been awarded a PrMEIR grant to investigate how medical students and residents use technology at the point of care.

 Donna Phillips, MD, Department of Orthopedic Surgery